-Are you currently on Workers’ Comp in South Carolina but wondering if you could get another job?
-Workers’ Comp may set some people’s income back a little bit, so, understandably, you might be wanting a second job.
+Are you currently on Workers’ Compensation in South Carolina but wondering if you could get another job?
+Workers’ Compensation may set some people’s income back a little bit, so, understandably, you might be wanting a second job.

 Many other questions may even arise that aren’t even related to legal concerns.
 In this article, we’ll answer the question of whether or not you can work a second job while under Workers’ Comp in South Carolina.

-The process of receiving eligibility for Workers’ Comp in South Carolina can be tricky.
+The process of receiving eligibility for Workers’ Compensation in South Carolina can be tricky.
 There’s a lot of paperwork and documents to fill out, phone calls to be made, and much more.
-What’s worse is that you have to do it all while you recover from an injury (if that was the cause for receiving Workers’ Comp).
+What’s worse is that you have to do it all while you recover from an injury (if that was the cause for receiving Workers’ Compensation).

 So you start wondering if you can begin working again anytime soon.
 For South Carolina individuals, you might be delighted to hear that your job may offer light-duty Workers’ Compensation.

-Light-duty Workers’ Compensation is provided to employees who can return to work but still eligible for Workers’ Comp benefits.
+Light-duty Workers’ Compensation is provided to employees who can return to work but still eligible for Workers’ Compensation benefits.
 The light-duty work might include special job requirements, fewer hours, and lower pay.
-Though you’ll receive lower pay, a portion of the difference between what you received before getting workers’ comp will be paid to you.
+Though you’ll receive lower pay, a portion of the difference between what you received before getting Workers’ Compensation will be paid to you.

 If light-duty work is offered, employees are generally required to take it.
 However, light-duty work can only be offered to (and accepted by) the employee if they have a release form from their physician.

-Can You Work Another Job While on Workers’ Comp?
+Can You Work Another Job While on Workers’ Compensation?

 The simple answer is: yes.

-You can work a second job while under Workers’ Comp.
+You can work a second job while under Workers’ Compensation.
 However, there are some limitations and requirements you must meet before doing so.